 Event-Driven Ansible is a new feature of Ansible Automation Platform 2.4 that was not available when the reference architecture detailed in Figure 1: Reference architecture overview was originally written.
-Currently, the supported configuration for Event-Driven Ansible is a single Event-Driven Ansible controller with a dedicated internal database.
+Currently, the supported configuration is a single automation controller, single automation hub, and single Event-Driven Ansible controller node with external (installer managed) database.
 For an organization interested in Event-Driven Ansible, the recommendation is to install according to the configuration documented in the Ansible Automation Platform Installation Guide.
-This document will provide additional clarifications when Event-Driven Ansible specific hardening configuration is required.
+This document provides additional clarifications when Event-Driven Ansible specific hardening configuration is required.